Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Related Work

 \subsubsection{Unsupervised Domain Adaptation}

-UDA is first modeled as the covariate shift problem \cite{shimodaira2000improving} where marginal distributions of different domains are different but their conditional distributions are the same.
-To address it, \cite{dudik2006correcting,huang2007correcting} exploit a non-parametric instance re-weighting scheme.
-Another prevailing paradigm \cite{pan2010domain,long2013transfer,herath2017learning} aims to learn feature transformation with some popular cross-domain metrics, e.g., the empirical maximum mean discrepancy (MMD) statistics.
-Recently, a large number of deep UDA works \cite{long2015learning,haeusser2017associative,saito2018maximum,adaptseg} have been developed and boosted the performance of various vision tasks.
-Generally, they can be divided into discrepancy-based methods and adversary-based methods.
-Discrepancy-based methods \cite{tzeng2014deep,long2017deep} address the dataset shift by mitigating specific discrepancies defined on different layers of a shared model between domains, e.g. resembling shallow feature transformation by matching higher moment statistics of features from different domains~\cite{zellinger2017central,koniusz2017domain}.
-Especially, adversarial learning~\cite{goodfellow2014generative} has recently become a dominantly popular solution to domain adaptation problems.
-It aims to learn domain-invariant features via leveraging an extra domain discriminator to promote domain confusion, so that target features can be well classified by the source-trained classifier. \cite{dann} designs a gradient reversal layer inside the classification network while \cite{adda} utilizes an inverted label GAN loss to fool the discriminator.
+Unsupervised domain adaptation (UDA) is first modeled as the covariate shift problem \cite{shimodaira2000improving} where different domains have different marginal distributions but identical conditional distributions.
+At early times, researchers address UDA by instance re-weighting~\cite{dudik2006correcting,huang2007correcting}, feature space alignment~\cite{gong2012geodesic, fernando2013unsupervised, sun2016return} or domain-invariant feature transformation \cite{pan2010domain,long2013transfer,herath2017learning}.
+In the past years, various deep UDA works \cite{long2015learning,dann,adda,cdan,saito2018maximum,adaptseg} have been developed and have significantly boosted the UDA performance in visual tasks.
+Generally, they can be classified into discrepancy-based methods and adversary-based methods.
+Discrepancy-based methods address the dataset shift by mitigating specific discrepancies defined on different layers of a shared model between domains, e.g., \cite{tzeng2014deep,long2015learning,long2017deep} adopt MMD measure and \cite{zellinger2017central,koniusz2017domain} leverage central moments.
+Recently, adversarial learning~\cite{goodfellow2014generative} has become an increasingly popular solution to domain adaptation problems.
+It aims to learn domain-invariant features by introducing an extra domain discriminator to promote domain confusion. \cite{dann} optimizes a minimax objective via inserting a gradient reversal layer between the classification network and the discriminator.
+Differently, \cite{adda} adopts two independent optimization objectives with inverted labels following GAN~\cite{goodfellow2014generative}.